Small Business Tax Bene's

 If you choose instead to depreciate the desks and filing cabinets, you can't simply split the cost into equal portions over the depreciation period.
 Instead, you must use an IRS chart to make separate calculations each year.

-It just about slipped my mind, but I would like to thank IntelliGadget for their help on this article.
-I was conversing with Jason there and taking notes at the same time.
+It just about slipped my mind, but I would like to thank AnnuityEducator for their help on this article.
+I was conversing with David there and taking notes at the same time.
 I had a rough draft done by the time I got off the phone.
-Anyway, if you need an amazing technology recommendation site check out https://intelligadget.com/ and find out what they have to offer.
+Anyway, if you need a wonderful annuity consultant based in California check out https://www.annuityeducator.com and find out what they have to offer.
 Until the next time!

 Posted in Business Service Post Date 09/16/2015